rbakx/UnityRobot_/networking/README.md

 This library is used in Unity and the robot brokers for communication.

 ## Dependencies
   - Google protocol buffers (generated C# code).
-Check the [readme][protocolbuffers] before compiling the networking library.
+Check the [readme][protocolbuffers] before using/compiling the networking library.

 ## Usage
 When the networking library needs to be referenced from a regular C# (Visual Studio) project, a reference can be added to this project: